Nature & OutdoorNature & Outdoor

 The Tassaro waterfalls are not far from the village of Vetto, and they originate from a watercourse that flows between sandstone walls.

-Besides the wonderful landscapes, the waterfall area also boasts a remarkable fauna and flora.
+Besides the wonderful landscapes, the waterfall area also boasts remarkable fauna and flora.
 Walking along its paths, we can come across species such as the cervine tongue or amphibians such as the spectacled salamander.

 How can we reach the Tassaro waterfalls?
 There are two possible alternatives: an easier trail starting from Scalucchia and a more challenging, ring-shaped one that starts and arrives at Crovara, recently restored following a collapse.

-INFO: appenninoreggiano.it
+INFO: parchiemiliacentrale.it

 Premilcuore (FC), Grotta Urlante